-This species has been documented beginning in 1995 at a few Calochortus rare plant locations in spring and while surveying Owens

-Valley Vegetation conditions in summer, and it's noted as present or absent along with the phenology.
-In 2019 G. luteola was documented at one location while surveying for other rare plants, and one location while surveying Owens Valley Vegetation in early July.
-Both locations are in the Klondike Lake area east of US 395.
-In all locations the species is found in alkali meadows with a moderate amount of cover and desert or alkali sink habitats.
+This species has been documented beginning in 1995 at a few Calochortus rare plant locations in spring and while surveying Owens Valley Vegetation conditions in summer and it's noted as present or absent along with the phenology.
+In 2021 G. luteola was not documented at any location while surveying for other rare plants, or at any location while surveying Owens Valley Vegetation in early July.
+In all locations the species is found in alkali meadows with a moderate amount of cover and desert or alkali sink habitats, and it has been found in three locations associated with Calochortus excavatus locations.
 For all locations the populations appear to be stable.
-Plants are only documented as associated species during rare plant surveys, and as vegetation cover during summer vegetation surveys.
+Plants when found are only documented as associated species during rare plant surveys, and as vegetation cover during summer vegetation surveys.